 At Øredev 2013, I asked managers to tell me what makes their job difficult.
-I spoke to one manager who told me an all-too-common story about facing immense pressure from the board of directors to deliver more features more often and similar pressure from the programmers to give them more time to refactor.
-More important than the details of this situation, I’ve heard dozens of stories like these over the years, and while one single piece of advice can’t possibly address every significant aspect of these situations, I have found that most of the people who tell me these stories identify with what I’d like to share with you.
+I spoke to one manager who told me that they face immense pressure on two fronts: from the board of directors to deliver more features more often and from the programmers to give them more time to refactor.
+I’ve heard dozens of stories like these over the years and I’ve found a trick that helps.
+It doesn’t resolve the problem, but it helps take a significant step in the direction of a resolution.

 Warning.
 You almost certainly have more to deal with in your exact situation than this advice can cover.
 You might need some more direct help.
 I can offer that to you, but for now, read on.

 I call it the eternal struggle between the Business and Programmers.
 Specifically programmers, because I almost always hear the specific complaint coming from them.
 It goes like this.

 Business: More features!
 Now!